 - Maintain and intend to resume your nonimmigrant status within the authorized period of admission

-- Carry your paper or print-out of electronic Form I-94 (please click on the link for instructions), your currently valid I-20 or DS-2019, and valid passport with expired visa
+- Carry your paper or print-out of electronic Form I-94, your currently valid I-20 or DS-2019, and valid passport with expired visa

 - Not apply for a new visa during this trip

 - Not be from a country that is currently designated by U.S. as a State Sponsor of Terrorism